robenkleene/collections/cards/design.md

 - **What are the really bright blend modes, from darkest to lightest?** Screen, color dodge, linear dodge (South California Lamborghini)
 - **What are the intense bright blend modes, from least contrast to highest contrast?** Linear Light, Hard Light, Vivid Light, Pin Light (Long-Haired Vice President)
+- **What are the tint blend modes, from lightest to darkest?** Overlay, Soft Light, Color (Open Sound Control)